Officers - Flexible Spending Accounts

-If you have a balance in your Healthcare FSA from 2021, it will rollover to 2022 and you will automatically be enrolled in a Healthcare FSA in 2022.
-However, if you would like to contribute in 2022, you must enroll in the Healthcare FSA during Open Enrollment.
+If you have a balance in your Healthcare FSA previous year, it will rollover to the new year and you will automatically be enrolled in a Healthcare FSA.
+However, if you would like to contribute in the current year, you must enroll in the Healthcare FSA during the Open Enrollment period.

 After you elect an FSA, UHC will mail you a Health Care Spending Card in your name.
 This card is linked to the Healthcare and Dependent Care FSA accounts you elect.

 When you incur an eligible healthcare or dependent care expense, such as prescription drugs or office visit copays, you can use your Health Care Spending Card to pay for the expense at participating locations.

 If you do not use your card at the time of purchase, keep your receipt(s).
 You may need to submit a claim to UHC so you can 1) be reimbursed for the out-of-pocket expense from your FSA; and/or 2) to substantiate your expenses with UHC if you are manually filing a claim.